shirinalapati/Decolonization-of-Africa-After-World-War-II-from-1945-1980/README.md

 - 🎨 **Color-coded map**:
   - Each colonial empire = a unique color
   - When independence is achieved, the country turns **white**
-- 📖 **Annotations**: Short description about each country’s independence struggle
+- 📖 **Side Panel Feature**: Side panel showing a short description about each country’s independence struggle

 ---